15 Frequent Running Questions Every New Runner May Ask

 What is cross-training?

-Sometimes when runners don’t run, they cycle or swim or lift weights, for example.
+Sometimes when runners don’t run, they do cross training – they cycle or swim or lift weights, for example.
 You would be using some muscles that aren’t used when running and will develop an overall body strength and fitness.
 Very useful business.
 And you will be constantly keeping fit.
 What’s not to like?

 But do mind your rest days as well.
 Your body needs to repair in order to prepare and perform, so go easy on yourself and avoid the risk of overtraining.